 These vegan peanut noodles are moderately spicy.
 If you really enjoy spicy foods, I’d recommend 2 tablespoons of Sriracha (what I usually use).
 If you don’t like spice too much, start with 1 tablespoon Sriracha and increase from there.

 - If you’ve got a wok at home, this is the perfect opportunity to use it!
-A wok will get a good crisp on the veggies and peanut noodles, making it extra satisfying.
+A wok will get a good crisp on the veggies and vegan peanut noodles, making it extra satisfying.

-- Use 2 (10 ounce) bags of coleslaw mix instead of shredding your own cabbage and carrots to make the prep for these peanut noodles even easier.
+- Use 2 (10 ounce) bags of coleslaw mix instead of shredding your own cabbage and carrots to make the prep for these vegan peanut noodles even easier.

 - Do not skip pan frying the soy curls or vegan chicken.
 This step is essential to keeping them from getting soggy in the stir fry.

 - 10 ounces shredded cabbage